sachininja/Blinkenlights/README.md

 *Clone and download the project. <br />
 *Open the project using MCUXpresso IDE. <br />
 *Build the project in either release mode or debug mode and flash the build onto the board. <br />
-*If the debug logs do not work, try putting the IDE in the Debug mode, build the project, flash the .axf file under the debug<br />
+*If the debug logs do not work, try putting the IDE in the Debug mode, build the project, flash the debug.launch under the debug<br />
-folder by right click -> Debug As -> PEmicro Probes
+folder by right click -> Debug As -> Project PE Debug

 Note: The FW uses 2 different delays for the Debug version and Release version.
 Debug version requires a larger value due to the logging overhead.